Dulwich Picture Gallery: Modern history

-In the early hours of 31 December 1966, eight paintings were stolen, three by Rembrandt, A Girl at the Window, a version of Portrait of Titus and his Portrait of Jacob de Gheyn III, a fellow artist, three by Rubens, Three Women with a Cornucopia, St. Barbara and The Three Graces; and one, A Lady Playing on the Clavicord by Gerrit Dou and Susannah and the Elders by Adam Elsheimer.
+In the early hours of 31 December 1966, eight paintings were stolen, three by Rembrandt, A Girl at the Window, a version of Portrait of Titus and his Portrait of Jacob de Gheyn III, a fellow artist; three by Rubens, Three Nymphs with a Cornucopia, St. Barbara and The Three Graces; A Lady Playing on the Clavicord by Gerrit Dou; and Susannah and the Elders by Adam Elsheimer.
 They were worth at least £3 million but a reward of just £1,000 was offered for their return.
 Within a few days all the paintings were recovered after an investigation led by Detective Superintendent Charles Hewett, who had previously investigated suspected serial killer Dr John Bodkin Adams.
 Michael Hall, an unemployed ambulance driver, was the only one of the thieves caught and was sentenced to five years in prison.

 Rembrandt's small early Portrait of Jacob de Gheyn III (1632) has been stolen and recovered four times and is listed in Guinness World Records as the most frequently stolen artwork in the world.
 Last stolen in 1983, it was recovered from a left-luggage office in the Federal Republic of Germany in 1986; returned anonymously; found on the back of a bicycle; and discovered under a bench in a graveyard in Streatham, south London.
 Since 2010, the painting has been guarded by an upgraded security system.
-In November 2019, During the Rembrandt's Light exhibition featuring loans works from the Louvre in Paris and the Rijksmuseum in Amsterdam, thieves attempted to steal two of the paintings.
+In November 2019, During the Rembrandt's Light exhibition featuring loans of works from the Louvre in Paris and the Rijksmuseum in Amsterdam, thieves attempted to steal two of the paintings.
 The attempt was unsuccessful.

 In 1995 a major reorganisation of the historic Alleyn's College charity resulted in the reconstitution of Dulwich Picture Gallery as an independent registered charity.

 The gallery marked its bicentenary in 2017.
 As part of the celebrations the Gallery partnered with the London Festival of Architecture to hold a competition for emerging architects to create a 'Dulwich Pavilion', a temporary events structure to be built in the Gallery's historic grounds during the summer of 2017.
 The competition was won by London-based architecture practice IF_DO.

 In June–September 2019, the Dulwich hosted the first major exhibition of the works of the Grosvenor School in a public art gallery outside Australia, which was critically well received.

 The Gallery reopened in May 2021 after 14 months of pandemic closure with a complete rehang of the collection and the exhibition Unearthed: Photography’s Roots.

 In spring 2023, the Gallery hosted the first major UK exhibition of the Impressionist Berthe Morisot since 1950.